aryagiat/GT22/README.md

 **4. File input / output:**

     - Highscore (line 1) and coin total (line 2) saving file in which new highscores and coin in/decrements are outputted to.
 It is also an input file to show the highscore and coin total on the console screen.
-    - Car file to define different cars' specifications (i.e. speed) and if it is unlocked or not.
+    - Car file to define different cars' specifications (i.e. health and appearance) and if it is unlocked or not.

     //- Coin file in which the number of coins acquired from a run are added to the file.
 It is also an input file to show the amount of coins that the player have.//